NB. Updated early 2021 based on changes to products.

 A few brands of lifejacket have developed their own inflators which are only available in their make of jackets.
 Some have versions of existing inflators that have been slightly redesigned eg. with a slightly different clip or screw thread.

 So how do you pick which one and should you even consider the lifejacket inflator type?

 The first consideration is whether you need manual or auto inflate.
 Manual inflate might be for someone who is often immersed in water and for whom an auto inflate would mean constant inflation and re-arming.
 You need to consider as well though that in cold water it isn’t always easy to initiate manual inflation.

 Once you have decided whether auto or manual, ongoing costs are one factor you should consider as in the main all three common makes are pretty good inflators.
-A simple Google Search will identify that you can buy unbranded re-arming kits for HR and UML inflators in many places at competitive prices.
+A simple internet search will identify that you can buy unbranded re-arming kits for HR and UML inflators in many places at competitive prices.
 Branded re-arming kits are usually more expensive, sometimes double the price.
 Many branded spares are often just standard HR or UML Spares nicely packaged in a blister pack or on a header card.